Pinterest Analytics: 4 Important Metrics To Track Every Month

 How do you determine what worked?

-Your first step to do this is to go back into your Google Analytics.
-Go to Acquisition/Social/Network Referrals
+Your first step to do this is to go back into Pinterest Analytics and look at your top performing pins…

 What else can you look at to determine what worked this past month?